-This proposal is about an appropriate institution, at all levels of public and private education, of contemplative education to cultivate lived feelings of unity in diversity of existence.
+This proposal is about the appropriate introduction of contemplative learning, at all levels of public and private education, to cultivate lived feelings of unity in diversity of existence.

-The current system primarily of rational education, with rationality being defined as the immediate logic developing from everyday sense experience, does not have the capacity of addressing serious problems of global scale faced by humanity today.
-Beginning with common everyday sense perception, science expands the scope of rationality with the developments of scientific instruments and mathematical logic to access the subtleties of physical existence; our eyes and common sense can deceive while instruments and numbers do not lie.
+The current system consists primarily of rational education - in other words, it is based on the immediate logic developing from everyday sense experience.
+Rational education does not have the capacity to address serious global problems faced by humanity today.
+Beginning with common everyday sense perception, science expands the scope of rationality with the development of scientific instruments and mathematical logic to access the subtleties of physical existence; our eyes and common sense can deceive while instruments and numbers do not lie.
 In addition, science insists on empirical verification with replicable experiments performed calmly with full care and attention to detail in well-equipped laboratories.
-Scientific method thus pushes rationality of sense experience to its limit.
+The scientific method thus pushes the rationality of sense experience to its limit.

-Common everyday rationality limits us to the bounds of the finite and the differentiable while the method of scientific rationality finally leads to the ultimate truth of the existence of matter which is neither finite nor differentiable.
+Rationality based upon everyday sense perception limits us to the bounds of the definite and the differentiable.
+On the other hand, the rigorous application of the scientific method eventually leads to the ultimate truth of the existence of matter, which is neither finite nor differentiable.

 Just like our modern scientists, the sages, seers, prophets and philosophers of antiquity also were curious to know about the secrets of existence.
-They too realized the insufficiency of everyday sense perception to explore the reality underlying the obvious.
-They learnt to cultivate sharpness of senses with undisturbed attention and careful observations of nature and its phenomenon in an inner ambience of calm to make progress in their exploration which, like that of modern science, was time consuming and incremental.
-They too finally arrived at the ultimate truth of the existence of the universe of finiteness and differentiability in itself lies beyond finiteness and differentiability.
+They too realized the insufficiency of everyday sense perception for exploring the reality underlying the apparent.
+They learned to cultivate clarity and sharpness of sense perception, with undisturbed attention and careful observation of nature and its phenomena in an inner ambience of calm.
+Their exploration, like that of modern science, was time-consuming and incremental.
+They too finally arrived at the ultimate truth that the existence of the finite, differentiable universe of lies beyond the finite and the differentiable.

-Science limited its scope to matter while the scope of spiritual exploration of our sages, seers, prophets and philosophers included the entire universal of sense perception, whether inanimate or animate.
-Material science calls the ultimate reality of inanimate matter as energy while spiritual science of our sages, seers, prophets and philosophers calls its ultimate reality of the animate and inanimate as spirit.
+Science has limited its scope to matter, while the scope of ancient spiritual exploration included the entire universe of matter and mind, both inanimate and animate.
+Material science calls the ultimate reality of inanimate matter energy while the spiritual science of our sages, seers, prophets, and philosophers calls its ultimate reality of the animate and inanimate spirit.

-In material science we proceed from our everyday sense experience and its immediate logic.
-If we follow it rigorously and ceaselessly expanding its reach with instrumentation and mathematical logic, we continuously and progress incrementally from subtlety to subtlety to a point of discontinuity beyond which we cannot go.
+In material science, we proceed from our everyday sense experience and its immediate logic.
+If we follow it rigorously and ceaselessly expand its reach with instrumentation and mathematical logic, we continuously and incrementally progress from subtlety to subtlety until we reach a point of discontinuity beyond which we cannot go.
 Science at this point has reached its infinitely subtle ultimate reality called energy.
-What is infinitely subtle is also totally imperceptible irrespective of the sensitivity of instrumentation but it is not inaccessible by critical and logical thinking, mathematical or otherwise.
-Thus, modern material science finds that all gases, liquids and solids, sounds and other wave forms flow from energy.
-Science is silent on mind and consciousness characterizing the animate because it considers these topics being incorporeal and outside its scope.
+What is infinitely subtle is also totally imperceptible irrespective of the sensitivity of instrumentation, but it is not inaccessible to critical and logical thinking, mathematical or other.
+Thus, modern material science finds that all gases, liquids and solids as well as sounds and other waveforms flow from energy.
+Science is silent on mind and consciousness characterizing the animate because it considers these topics outside its scope.